janvanhelvoort/Umbraco-hide-properties/Documentation/Configuration.md

 #### Enable import ####

 You can enable import of rules, if enabled, this will display a import button in the dashbaord.
+This will save rules that don't exist in the database, it will compare the guid `key` property.
+You can change the options to update or delete of existing rules.

 ```xml
 <add key="ideProperties:EnableImport" value="true"/>